ocamllabs/ocamllabs-www/community.md

 ## Events

+* **2nd-9th March 2017: MirageOS Hack Retreat: Marrakech, Morocco**
+The third MirageOS hack retreat returns to [Rihad Priscilla](http://queenofthemedina.com/en/index.html) in Morocco for a week this spring.
+We will be working on MirageOS projects during that week in Cambridge, and will share progress via Canopy as in 2016.

 * **7th February 2017: Compiler Hacking: Cambridge, UK**
 Our first [Compiler Hacking](https://github.com/ocamllabs/compiler-hacking) event of 2017 will be held at Pembroke College on 7th February!